Esri/spatial-framework-for-hadoop/README.md

 * Java developer utilities for interacting with data exported from ArcGIS
  * InputFormat extensions and other objects for JSON deserialization
 * Submodule links to the components that form the Hadoop toolkit
- * **Java Geometry API** - Enables spatial operations in Java
+ * **Geometry API for Java** - Enables spatial operations in Java
- * **Hive Spatial UDFs** - User defined functions for Hive that wrap methods in the Geometry API
+ * **Spatial Tools for Hive** - User defined functions for Hive that wrap methods in the Geometry API
- * **Geoprocessing Tools** - Geoprocessing tools that enable ArcGIS users to interact with a Hadoop system
+ * **Geoprocessing Tools for Hadoop** - Geoprocessing tools that enable ArcGIS users to interact with a Hadoop system

 ## Documentation